 Iron was another choice for fencing when it became popular in the late nineteenth century.
 Iron fencing can be either wrought or cast, depending on the manufacturing process, with more ornate fencing cast in moulds.
 Urban areas also featured vertical board fences to enclose rear yards, to screen side yards, and to provide privacy between buildings.
 Structural members of board fences traditionally face inward with the smooth face of the fence facing outward.

-In the late nineteenth and twentieth centuries, many vernacular houses featured chicken wire and hog wire fencing.
-In the midtwentieth century, chain-link fencing became the most popular fencing material in America.
-Generally, in Mississippi, masonry walls were not original features of historic landscapes, unless they functioned as retaining walls.
+In the late nineteenth and twentieth century, many vernacular houses featured chicken wire and hog wire fencing.
+In the mid-twentieth century, chain-link fencing became the most popular fencing material in America.
+Generally, in Mississippi, masonry privacy walls were not original features of historic landscapes, unless they functioned as retaining walls.
+In the early 1900s low masonry walls became popular for front yards and sometimes had iron work incorporated into the walls.